-NBC announced that it had signed eight new accounts in the last few weeks, including P & G, Lorillard (two), Brown & Williamson, General Mills, Westinghouse, Quaker Oats and Mars Inc. Niles Trammell, executive vice-president of NBC declayed that this "" of NBC, declared that this "un-precedented action" on the part of advertisers definitely indicated a trend toward increased use of net-works during the summer.
+NBC announced that it had signed eight new accounts in the last few weeks, including P & G, Lorillard (two), Brown & Williamson, General Mills, Westinghouse, Quaker Oats and Mars Inc. Niles Trammell, executive vice-president of NBC, declared that this "unprecedented action" on the part of advertisers definitely indicated a trend toward increased use of networks during the summer.